Canary All-In-One Security Device Review

 Below we discuss how well the All-in-One performed in each of our testing metrics.

 The Canary All-in-One earned a score of 7 out of 10 in our monitoring performance test, well distancing itself from the low score of 4.

 Monitoring Services With/Without a Subscription

 Canary provides a 24-hour history of 10-second, motion activated clips without a subscription.
 It also provides activity zone masking, which is similar to Nest's activity zones that allow you to tell the camera where to ignore motion (like outside a window).
-This is a somewhat generaous non-subscription offering, but is far inferior to what Canary used to offer.
+This is a somewhat generous non-subscription offering but is far inferior to what Canary used to offer.

-For $10 a month Canary extends the available video history to 30 days of motion activated clips, extends the length of those clips to up to 10 minutes, and offers insurance deductible reimbursement of up to $1000 for, " property insurance claims involving theft."
+For $10 a month, Canary extends the available video history to 30 days of motion activated clips, extends the length of those clips to up to 10 minutes, and offers insurance deductible reimbursement of up to $1000 for, "…property insurance claims involving theft."
 This reimbursement is also unique to Canary.
-It also provides unlimitied downloads for activity clips.
-This is failry good, but for the same price Nest offer a 24/7 30-day video history.
+It also provides unlimited downloads for activity clips.
+This is fairly good, but for the same price Nest offer a 24/7 30-day video history.

 The Canary All-in-One shared the top score of 8 out of 10 in our video quality testing, putting it well ahead of the bottom score of 3.

 Daytime videos look sharp and crisp with its 1080p resolution.
 We were able to consistently get recognizable screenshots of faces from its footage.
 The night vision was also quite good, but quick motions did take on a blurry quality.
 The only model that was slightly better than the All-in-One in this capacity was the Samsung SmartCam.

 Canary's app earned a score of 7 out of 10 in our app ease of use testing.
 This put it right in the middle of a metric where scores ranged from 5 to 9.